 The more I engaged in conversation with Sandy, the more Henry appeared to be looking at me.
 I tried to play coy and act like I don’t notice him.
-Meanwhile, Sandy is talking to me about when she attended church back in NC.
-I think it’s cool that she enjoys attending Mass on Sundays.
+Meanwhile, Sandy is talking to me about where she attended church back in NC.
+I think it’s cool that she enjoys attending Mass.
 Sandy and I have so much in common, and I appreciate how we are both grounded in our faith.

-“I have been going to church at St. Joseph for awhile now, and it is nice to have you come with me, Mia.”
+“I have been going to church at St. Joseph’s for a while now, and it is nice to have you come with me, Mia.”